-A negative value for data% ERROR is associated with a fatal error.
-Error messages are output on unit data% ICNTL(1).
+A negative value for data%ERROR is associated with a fatal error.
+Error messages are output on stream data%ICNTL(1).
 Possible values are:

 - -11 Error in Fortran ALLOCATE statement.
-The STAT parameter is returned in data%STAT. - -13 data%JOB does not have the same value on all processes or has an invalid value. - -16 Error when reading from a direct-access file. - -17 Error in Fortran OPEN statement. - -19 An error was returned on a previous call or the call was not preceded by a call with data%JOB = 3, or follows a call with data%JOB = 3 and data%ICNTL(11) nonzero, or follows a call with data%JOB = 5. - -22 data%NRHS<1.
-This error is also returned if data%B is either not allocated or is allocated but with incorrect size.
+The STAT parameter is returned in data%STAT. - $-13\,$ data%JOB does not have the same value on all processes or has an invalid value. - -16 Error when reading from a direct-access file. - -17 Error in Fortran OPEN statement.

+- -19 An error was returned on a previous call or the call was not preceded by a call with data%JOB = 3 or 23, or follows a call with data%JOB = 5. - -22 data%NRHS < 1.
+This error is also returned if data%NRHS ≥ 1 but data%X is either not allocated or is allocated but with incorrect size.